 All Through the House Christmas Tour

-Well I am continuing my ‘Outlander” Christmas theme this year with a bit of Scottish style thrown into the mix.
+Well I am continuing my Scottish Christmas theme this year.
 If you missed the living room Christmas tour, you can find it HERE.

 The trick for me is to add some Christmas touches without spending too much time or money on the holiday decorating.
 When the season is over, we have to store those things and we have to pay for them.
 So why not go easy on yourself?

 For my shelf I added a tartan ribbon bow and a boxwood wreath.
 The candlesticks are antique porch balustrades.
 I moved the Santos here since I thought he (or maybe it’s a she) fit right in with the season.